ranjitha-su/java-mysql-eks-cicd-pipeline/README.md

 ---

-## Liveness and readiness probes
+## ✅ Liveness and readiness probes

-Liveness probe: To ensure the app is up and running Readiness probe: To ensure the app is ready to server traffic after successfully establishing connection with mysql database
+Liveness probe: To ensure the app is up and running Readiness probe: To ensure the app is ready to serve traffic after successfully establishing connection with mysql database

 ## ✅ Scaling